shaka-project/generic-webdriver-server/backends/chromecast/README.md

    be closed.
  - `connection-timeout-seconds`: The connection timeout for the Chromecast, after which the corresponding WebDriver operation will fail.
+ - `force-same-origin`: If true (default), force content to be loaded in the same origin as the receiver app, so that cast platform APIs can be made available.
+This may break some pages.

 ## Chromecast receiver deployment